FlowFuse/website/src/blog/2024/05/why-you-need-a-low-code-platform.md

 With the domain expert in the driver’s seat of their own low-code project, the days of the last 5% undone become less common.
 There is always a path forward.

-## Which Low-Code Solution should you go with?
+## Which Low-Code Solution Should You Go With?

 With over 10 years of development emerging from [IBM’s Emerging Technology Group](/blog/2024/02/history-of-nodered/), Node-RED is a clear leader.
-Dare I say the defacto solution.
+Dare I say the de facto solution.
 It is open-source and easy to spin up.
 It is currently being leveraged in many industries; ranging from pharmaceuticals, to agriculture, and to telecom.

 But you might think Node-RED is just a proof-of-concept tool.
 You’re wrong.
 Has it been used as [Shadow-IT](https://www.cloudflare.com/learning/access-management/what-is-shadow-it/)?
 Yes, and that is beautiful and awesome.
 Innovation is at the heart of Shadow-IT.
 No one ever said, “There is a tool supported by my IT company that would be perfect for the job, but I think I would rather deploy an unsanctioned tool.”
 The flaw in this statement is believing there is a choice in tools.
 Node-RED has often been the only tool available in the domain expert's toolbox.

+## Increased Development Speed

+Domain experts often find themselves needing to develop solutions but learning a new programming language can be time-consuming.
+With the open-source community behind Node-RED, many common integrations and transformations have already been created.
+This community sharing of knowledge accelerates development because often a needed programming task has already been developed and shared.
+This allows domain experts to repurpose existing code as [**nodes, flows, or collections**](https://flows.nodered.org/), significantly speeding up the development process.

 ## FlowFuse